Privacy

 What we do server-side

-which is what the numbers on the landing page read from.
-The raw heartbeat rows are retained
+numbers on the landing page read from.
+Raw heartbeat log lines are retained for 90 days for

 We do not sell this data.
 We do not share it with ad networks.
 We do not have an ad network.